 There are also the late night tele-conferencing and negotiating with northern-hemisphere vendors, lining the team up for FTP tasks, assigning roles, and evaluating outsourced works, among others.

 Within two years, over 200 (and counting) of our titles, back and current, were converted into e-books, and have been made available in all world’s regions from Southeast Asia all the way to America.

-We became the first (and as of the writing, still the only) Malaysian university that broke into global e-book publishing market, with our e-book titles in Amazon, Google, Barnes & Noble, Kobo, Snapplify, Trajectory and many others.
+We became the first Malaysian scholarly publisher that broke into global e-book publishing market, with our e-book titles in Amazon, Google, Barnes & Noble, Kobo, Snapplify, Trajectory and many others.

 It is a different feeling when someone from Brazil just purchased your e-book.
 Certainly, the whole thing is an enlightening and exhilarating experience.